Margao: Demographics

 As of the 2011 census of India, Margao had a population of 87,650.
 Males constituted 51% of the population and females 49%.
 It had an average literacy rate of 90%; male literacy was 93%, and female literacy 86.8%.
 In Margao, 9.8% of the population was under 7 years of age.
 With a population of 106,484 in the metropolitan area, Margao is second largest Urban agglomeration in Goa.

 Languages

 Konkani is the most widely spoken language in Margao, followed closely by English.
 Portuguese is still spoken and understood by a small number of people.
 Hindi is also spoken and understood by a majority of the city's population as a language to converse with non-konkani, non-English speaking people.
 The dialect of Konkani in South Goa differs notably from that spoken in North Goa.
 Marathi is also understood to a significant level.
-A sizable fraction of the flower and vegetable merchants converse in Kannada.
+A sizeable fraction of the flower and vegetable merchants converse in Kannada.